one-love/one-love/README.md

 ### Non-first run
 As repos are downloaded and data is loaded, the following is enough:

+    $ vagrant up
     $ docker-compose start
     $ docker-compose logs -f

+If you will not need to test provisioning, you don't need to run `vagrant up`.
+Also not needed if you use existing machines to provision.

 ### Project components overview